-- The number of places available is determined by the capacity of the school; the PAN for new year group pupils is 30. - The LGB will determine PANs for each school within the trust that educates a relevant age group. - The LGB will publish its PAN annually. - The LGB will notify the LA of any increases to the agreed PANs, and will reference the changes on the school's website. - The LGB will consult on any proposal to decrease the school's PAN consultation will not occur where it is proposed to increase or keep the same PAN. - If the LGB decides that it can accept more pupils than laid out in its PAN, it will notify the LA in good time so that the LA can deliver its coordination responsibilities effectively. - In line with statutory requirements, the LGB will not refuse admission to any age group, other than the relevant age groups, on the grounds that the number of children admitted has already reached the PAN; however, the LGB may refuse admission on the grounds that the admission of another child would prejudice the provision of efficient education or efficient use of resources.
+- 5.1.
+The number of places available is determined by the capacity of the school; the PAN for new year group pupils is 30. - 5.2.
+The LGB will determine PANs for each school within the trust that educates a relevant age group. - 5.3.
+The LGB will publish its PAN annually. - 5.4.
+The LGB will notify the LA of any increases to the agreed PANs, and will reference the changes on the school's website. - 5.5.
+The LGB will consult on any proposal to decrease the school's PAN consultation will not occur where it is proposed to increase or keep the same PAN. - 5.6.
+If the LGB decides that it can accept more pupils than laid out in its PAN, it will notify the LA in good time so that the LA can deliver its coordination responsibilities effectively. - 5.7.
+In line with statutory requirements, the LGB will not refuse admission to any age group, other than the relevant age groups, on the grounds that the number of children admitted has already reached the PAN; however, the LGB may refuse admission on the grounds that the admission of another child would prejudice the provision of efficient education or efficient use of resources.

-Oversubscription Overview
+6. Oversubscription Overview

+6.1.
 When formulating the school's admission arrangements, the trust board will not:

-- Place any conditions on the consideration of any application other than those in the oversubscription criteria published in their admission arrangements. - Take into account any previous schools attended unless it is a named feeder school. - Give priority to children whose parents rank preferred schools in their application. - Introduce any new selection by ability. - Give priority to children based on any practical or financial support their parents give to the school or associated parties, including any affiliated religious organisation. - Give priority to children according to the occupational, marital, financial or educational status of parents applying - apart from those children whose parents work at school. - Take account of reports from previous schools about children's past behaviour, attendance, attitude or achievement, or that of any other children in the family. - Discriminate against any protected characteristic. - Give priority based on a child's or their parents' past or present hobbies or activities. - Name fee-paying independent schools as feeder schools. - Interview children or parents. - Request financial contributions as part of the admissions process. - Request photographs of children
+- 6.2.
+Place any conditions on the consideration of any application other than those in the oversubscription criteria published in their admission arrangements. - 6.3.
+Take into account any previous schools attended unless it is a named feeder school. - 6.4.
+Give priority to children whose parents rank preferred schools in their application. - 6.5.
+Introduce any new selection by ability. - 6.6.
+Give priority to children based on any practical or financial support their parents give to the school or associated parties, including any affiliated religious organisation. - 6.7.
+Give priority to children according to the occupational, marital, financial or educational status of parents applying apart from those children whose parents work at school. - 6.8.
+Take account of reports from previous schools about children's past behaviour, attendance, attitude or achievement, or that of any other children in the family. - 6.9.
+Discriminate against any protected characteristic. - 6.10.
+Give priority based on a child's or their parents' past or present hobbies or activities. - 6.11.
+Name fee-paying independent schools as feeder schools. - 6.12.
+Interview children or parents. - 6.13.
+Request financial contributions as part of the admissions process. - 6.14.
+Request photographs of children

-Criteria
+7. Criteria

-In the event that there are more applicants than available places, the trust board will apply the following oversubscription criteria, in order of priority given:

-- 1. LAC and previously LAC, including those who have been in state care outside of England and ceased to be in state care as a result of being adopted - 2.
-All pupils who have named the school in their EHC plan will be admitted - 3.
-Children with siblings currently at the school, or whose siblings have left the school within the last six years. - 4.
-Children of staff at the school. - 5.
-Children in preschool, nursery or FS1 provision operated by the trust. - 6.
-[Clarified] Children inside the defined catchment area (sorted by distance from the school) - [Clarified] Children outside the defined catchment area by distance (sorted by distance from the school)
+- 7.1.
+In the event that there are more applicants than available places, the trust board will apply the following oversubscription criteria, in order of priority given: - 7.2.
+LAC and previously LAC, including those who have been in state care outside of England and ceased to be in state care as a result of being adopted - 7.3.
+All pupils who have named the school in their EHC plan will be admitted - 7.4.
+Children with siblings currently at the school, or whose siblings have left the school within the last six years. - 7.5.
+Children of staff at the school. - 7.6.
+Children in preschool, nursery or FS1 provision operated by the trust. - 7.7.
+Children living closest to the Oakfield based on the shortest distance using public roads.